-Major Requirements 36 hours

-Core 30 hours
+Core

-COU 813, 840, 844, 845, 860, 861, 862; EPY 816, 83 9, 869.
+EAD 844, 845, 860, 861, 862, 863; EPY 816, 839, 869.

-Electives 6 hours
+Electives

 To be selected with advisor approval.

-Exit Requirement 0 hours
+Exit Requirement0 hours

-GRD 877k or 878t
+GRD877k or 878t

-SPECIALIST IN EDUCATION Educational Administration and Supervision CIP Code: 13.0401
+SPECIALIST IN EDUCATION

+Educational Administration and Supervision

 The Specialist in Education degree is a professional degree designed for those preparing for positions which call for a level of study and specialization beyond the master's degree.
-The specific goal is to provide the additional preparation needed for certification or Rank I. The 30 or 36 hour minimum requirement is a structured program oriented toward the candidate's professional objectives.
+The specific goal is to provide the additional preparation needed for principal certification.
+The 30 hour minimum requirement is a structured program oriented toward the candidate's professional objectives.